This document forms part of The Agreement. It needs to be read in addition the Scope and / or Quote.

 17.1.
 If any provision of these terms and conditions shall be invalid, void, illegal or unenforceable the validity, existence, legality and enforceability of the remaining provisions shall not be affected, prejudiced or impaired.

 17.2.
-These terms and conditions and any contract to which they apply shall be governed by the laws of Victoria and are subject to the jurisdiction of the courts of Victoria.
+These terms and conditions and any contract to which they apply shall be governed by the laws of Queensland and are subject to the jurisdiction of the courts of Queensland.

 17.3.
 The Client shall not be entitled to set off against or deduct from the Price any sums owed or claimed to be owed to the Client by the Supplier.